DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Jan 9.md

 	- Checkboxes
 		- These should work with the 'submit' button (Enter on keyboard, A on XB1 controller, X on PS4 controller)
 		- Pressing the submit button should toggle the checkbox's state between on and off
+	- It might help to organize the UI elements using a [vertical layout group](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-VerticalLayoutGroup.html).
 - A functional scrollbar.
 	- This should work with the mouse wheel, and should also work with a controller's joystick.
 	- Also, the scrollbar should reset whenever the player navigates to a new page